donnani/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 By conducting seasonal analyses of energy use versus year-long analyses, we can see the distribution of energy uses clearly.
 Such as the one seen in the chart, by doing seasonal analyses, we can understand the trends of gas usage vs electricity usage that is different for different periods of time.
 I would define the seasonal boundaries as winter and summer, in which winter is the time where gas usage is higher than electricity usage and summer is the time where electricity usage is higher than gas usage.

+DN: Our explanations for the gas and electricity trends were similar, though I would add that a further value of conducting "seasonal" analyses of energy use is for utilities to optimize their electricity production by reducing or increasing it during particular seasons, and by preparing back-up sources of electricity to avoid blackouts during the summer.

 #### Q6: Explain your choice of formula for "avgkbtu".